Breadcrumbs

 You will study in three countries:

-- The 1st semester, starting in September 2026, will take place at USTP – University of Applied Sciences St. Pölten.
+- The 1st semester, starting in September, will take place at USTP – University of Applied Sciences St. Pölten in Austria.

 Is this an online or on-campus programme?